GildedPleb/hab-guide/src/pages/why.md

 > farms of specialized hardware.
 A server farm would only need to have one node
 > on the network and the rest of the LAN connects with that one node.

-But this was 4 years before the launch of Raspberry Pi, 5 years before Docker really made sense of containers, and 7 years before the robust FOSS orchestration technology of Kubernetes arrived.
-Most of the technologies which enable HAB Nodes, came after Satoshi's time in their individual niche settings.
+BCH and BSV adherents often quote this passage in defense of large blocks.
+But this was wirtten 4 years before the launch of Raspberry Pi, 5 years before Docker really made sense of containers, and 7 years before the robust FOSS orchestration technology of Kubernetes arrived.
+As such, the three key technologies which make HAB Nodes possible, came after Satoshi's time in their individual niche settings.

 Even if the need to solve the problem of delivering highly available node infrastructure was deeply felt by Satoshi—for instance, if he meant LAN